Zhonghe District

-Zhonghe District (中和區 (Jhonghé Cyu), Pe̍h-ōe-jī: Tiong-hô Khu), also spelled Chūwa and Jhonghe, is an inner city district in New Taipei City in northern Taiwan.
+Zhonghe District (中和區 (Jhonghé Cyu), Pe̍h-ōe-jī: Tiong-hô Khu), also spelled Jhonghe, is an inner city district in New Taipei City in northern Taiwan (ROC).

+Zhonghe was founded in 1946 as an urban township in what then known as Taipei County in Taiwan Province, until it gained county-administered city status in 1979 and again as a district of New Taipei in 2010.

 Geography and climate

 Zhonghe lies just south-west of Taipei City and shares borders with Banqiao, Xindian, Tucheng and Yonghe Districts of New Taipei City, as well as Taipei City.
 The average annual temperature is 21.7 °C and the precipitation averages 2,111 mm per year.
 Most of Zhonghe lies a few tens of meters above sea level and is heavily urbanized, with forested hillier country in the southeast.
 A mountainous ridge forms most of the eastern border with Xindian, which includes the highest point in Zhonghe, the 302-meter Fenglusai (風爐塞山 (Fēnglúsài Shān)).